raojay7/Awesome-LLMs-Data-AI/README.md

 - Scaling Laws for Neural Language Models
 - Performance Law of Large Language Models
 - Entropy law: The story behind data compression and llm performance
+- Revisiting Scaling Laws for Language Models: The Role of Data Quality and Training Strategies.
+ACL 2025.

 ### 2.2. for Filter